ttkn/introduction-to-R/README.md

-This repository contains several R scripts that perform simple operations on a few small datasets.
-They were assigned in the Introduction to R course offered by Johns Hopkins University at Coursera.
+The files in this repository are assignments from the Introduction to R course offered by Johns Hopkins University at Coursera.

-Three of the scripts, pollutantmean.R, complete.R, and corr.R, are based on 332 csv files that contain pollution monitoring data from 332 sites across the United States.
-The first, pollutantmean.R, practices reading and working with a large number of files in R.
+Three of them, pollutantmean.R, complete.R, and corr.R, work with 332 csv files that contain air pollution monitoring data from 332 sites across the United States.
+(Download here: https://d396qusza40orc.cloudfront.net/rprog%2Fdata%2Fspecdata.zip) They practice reading in a large number of files, combining them, and performing operations on the result.

+The other three, best.R, rankhospital.R, and rankall.R, use a csv containing various measures of performance for hospitals throughout the United States.
+(Download here: https://d396qusza40orc.cloudfront.net/rprog%2Fdata%2FProgAssignment3-data.zip) They constitute an exercise in subsetting and grouping data, sorting the results, and returning results by using indexing.